canyousayyes/QuizAdminInterface/README.md

 * Allow a large scale of data to be collected from the readers
 * Allow the data to be queried efficiently

-## Constraints
-* Time limit is 2 hours.
-* We have included three libraries: jQuery, Backbone, underscore.
-Please **do not** use other third party libraries.
-  * However, you can decide whether or not to use these libraries.
-* You have to use git to commit the codes, but please **do not** push the codes to the public repository.
-* Other than the above contraints, **you have full control to the provided materials**.
-  * Feel free to make any changes: edit the HTML, create new files, etc. It's all up to you to design and implement the solution.

-## What we look for
-* Well-organized, maintainable and readable codes.
-* Atomic git commits with clean and meaningful messages.
-* Proper separation in logical parts and view rendering parts.
-* High performance in manipulating the DOM elements.
-* An efficient and clean algorithm for the `Calculate Possibilies` function.